Englishexe/psdb/temporary/readme.md

 Currently pursuing my academic endeavours at a STEM-focused college, I am constantly honing my skills and expanding my horizons in the ever-evolving landscape of technology.
 My educational background in STEM not only reinforces my programming capabilities but also fuels my curiosity for innovation.

 In my programming journey, I began by exploring languages like Batch, using them as a stepping stone to grasp the fundamentals of scripting and automation.
-As my passion grew, I delved deeper into Python and HTML, realising their immense potential for diverse applications.
-These languages allowed me to craft efficient solutions, from Raspberry Pi applications that seamlessly integrate hardware and software to the development of Folder Encryption that enhance data security.
+As my passion grew, I delved deeper into Python and HTML, realizing their immense potential for diverse applications.
+These languages allowed me to craft efficient solutions, from Raspberry Pi applications that seamlessly integrate hardware and software to the development of Folder Encrypters that enhance data security.

 By 2023, I had further broadened my skill set to include C++, a language renowned for its power and versatility in software development.
 This expansion has enabled me to tackle more complex projects and contribute to a wider array of technological domains.

 Beyond coding, I possess a unique proficiency as a drone pilot, combining my technical prowess with a deep appreciation for aerial photography and videography.
 This skill adds a distinctive dimension to my abilities, allowing me to merge technology and artistry seamlessly.

-My programming journey is characterised by a relentless pursuit of excellence, a commitment to continuous learning, and an insatiable curiosity about the limitless possibilities that technology offers.
+My programming journey is characterized by a relentless pursuit of excellence, a commitment to continuous learning, and an insatiable curiosity about the limitless possibilities that technology offers.
 I look forward to leveraging my skills and experiences to contribute to innovative projects, collaborate with like-minded professionals, and make a meaningful impact in the ever-evolving world of technology and programming.

 Thank you for taking the time to learn about me.
-If you have any questions contact me.
+If you have any questions contact me [Here](#contact-me)
 ###  CLT
 Change Log Template
 #### <u>V0.0.0-alphabeta</u>